Aqumen-Tech/aqumenlib/TUTORIAL.md

-Note that instruments have classifications and also are labelled with their pillar information, so that time bucketing becomes easy for the consumer.
+Note that instruments have classifications and also are labelled with their pillar information, so that time bucketing becomes easy for the user.

-For the same reasons, scenario analysis is handled by defining scenario objects that apply to instruments by matching them on any of the available meta-data, including pillar time, and then applying arbitrary functions or shifts to associated quotes.
+Similarly, scenario analysis is handled by defining scenario objects that apply to instruments by matching them on any of the available meta-data, including pillar time, and then applying arbitrary functions or shifts to associated quotes.
 Once done, a new MarketView object is produced where